devops329/devops/instruction/observability/observability.md

 1. **Metrics**: Provides raw numbers, such as requests rates and CPU percentages, that can be aggregated together to quickly analyze the health of a system.
 They can also provide a historical record of system performance.
 1. **Logging**: Records key information as it passes through the system.
 This includes fields such as request IP addresses, SQL queries, and authentication requests.
-1. **Tracing**: Allows you to debug a distributed system in a similar way you would use an IDE to walk through each line of code.
-With tracing you can follow the path of a request that started on a customer's device, through the backend service, and into a database.
+1. **Tracing**: Allows you to debug a distributed system similarly to how you would use an IDE to walk through each line of code.
+With tracing, you can follow the path of a request that started on a customer's device, through the backend service, and into a database.

 ## Vital observability characteristics

 There are a number of vital characteristics that make an observability tool valuable.
 These characteristic define the value and cost of the monitoring.
-Simple systems that only retain a couple of hours of data and are located on difficult to access storage are not as valuable as realtime dashboards that allow for complex queries with years of history.
-However, the realtime systems are complex to build and maintain and therefore significantly more expensive.
+Simple systems that only retain a couple of hours of data and are located on difficult to access storage are not as valuable as real-time dashboards that allow for complex queries with years of history.
+However, the real-time systems are complex to build and maintain and therefore significantly more expensive.
 In the end, the characteristics that you choose should be aligned with the value of the system you are observing.

 ### Golden Signals

-As described in the [Google SRE Handbook](https://sre.google/sre-book/monitoring-distributed-systems/), there are four metrics, or signals, that you need to observe closely.
-This include the following.
+As described in the [Google SRE Handbook](https://sre.google/sre-book/monitoring-distributed-systems/), there are four metrics, or signals, that you need to observe closely:

 - **Latency**: The time it takes to service a request.
 - **Traffic**: How many requests are happening concurrently.
 - **Errors**: How many failures are happening.
 - **Saturation**: How much capacity is left in the system.

 Each of the signals indicates a different aspect of overall healthiness of the system.
 For example, you could be responding quickly to requests, but also generating lots of errors, or reaching saturation of the network bandwidth.
-Errors may be high in number, but low in relation to the percentage of traffic.
+Errors may be high in number, but form a low percentage of traffic.

 ### Correct interpretation